 Time and Space Complexity Analysis Practical Guide

-In my previous articles, I mainly focused on explaining the principles of algorithms and the thought process for solving problems, often glossing over the analysis of time and space complexity.
-This was primarily due to the following two reasons:
+My previous articles primarily focused on explaining algorithm principles and problem-solving thinking, often glossing over the analysis of time and space complexity for the following reasons:

-For readers who are relatively new to the field, I wanted you to concentrate on understanding the principles of algorithms.
-Adding too much mathematical content can easily discourage people.
+For beginner readers, I want you to concentrate on understanding the principles of algorithms.
+Adding too much mathematical content can easily discourage readers.

-Correctly understanding the underlying principles of common algorithms is a prerequisite for analyzing their complexity.
-Especially for recursive algorithms, you need to think and analyze from the perspective of trees to correctly assess their complexity.
+A correct understanding of the underlying principles of common algorithms is a prerequisite for analyzing complexity.
+Especially for recursion-related algorithms, only by thinking and analyzing from a tree perspective can you correctly analyze their complexity.

-Given that my previous articles have already covered the core principles of all common algorithms, I have decided to write a dedicated guide on analyzing time and space complexity.
-Teaching you how to fish is better than giving you a fish, so I will provide you with a set of universal methods to analyze the time and space complexity of any algorithm.
+Since historical articles now cover the core principles of all common algorithms, I have specifically written a guide on time and space complexity analysis.
+Instead of giving you a fish, it is better to teach you how to fish by providing a general method to analyze the time and space complexity of any algorithm.

-This article will be quite lengthy and will cover the following points:
+This article will be lengthy and cover the following points:

-Using time complexity to infer problem-solving approaches, reducing trial and error time.
+Using time complexity to deduce problem-solving approaches, reducing trial and error.

 Where does the time go?
-Common coding mistakes that can cause algorithms to timeout.
+Common coding mistakes that lead to algorithm timeouts.

 Basic characteristics of Big O notation.

-Analysis methods for the time/space complexity of recursive algorithms, which is the focus.
-I will illustrate this with examples from dynamic programming and backtracking algorithms.
+Analysis methods for time/space complexity of recursive algorithms, with a focus on this area, using dynamic programming and backtracking algorithms as examples.

-Before diving into the concepts and specific calculation methods of complexity, I will first share some common techniques and pitfalls often encountered in practical scenarios.
+Before explaining the concept of complexity and specific calculation methods, I will discuss some common techniques and pitfalls encountered in practice.

 Inferring Solution Strategies from Complexity